 • Fault tolerance: when a node goes down, the other node will take the load

-• Continuity: when a node goes down, the end user will not notice more than a dead air for few seconds.
+• Continuity: when a node goes down, the end user will not notice more than dead air for a few seconds if using UDP.

 Now the cons:

 • All the servers must be in the same data centre.
-As the floating IP needs to be in the same collision domain, the only way is they share the same network.
-You may work around this if you have an MPLS network between two data centres; but since this is very expensive, most data centres do no provide MPLS or BGP solutions, therefore if a data centre goes down, you may go down as well.
+As the floating IP needs to be in the same collision domain, the only way is for them to share the same network.
+You may work around this if you have an MPLS network between two data centres; but since this is very expensive, most data centres do not provide MPLS or BGP solutions, therefore if a data centre goes down, you may go down as well.
 The cheapest fix for this is combining the high availability and load balancing approaches.

 Some side effects that are not good nor bad, but they are different than a stand-alone server:

-• File synchronization: as the Memcached behaviour, this is the same, you do not know where the call is hitting.
-Although the PBX cluster has a synchronization mechanism (regardless which one you selected), the important thing here is to place a synchronization policy.
+• File synchronization: as with the Memcached behaviour, this is the same, you do not know where the call is hitting.
+Although the PBX cluster has a synchronization mechanism (regardless of which one you selected), the important thing here is to place a synchronization policy.
 It is very CPU expensive to synchronize every five seconds, you will waste valuable CPU resources that will impact the quality of your service.
-You can opt for a five minutes synchronization policy, or a midnight policy.
-Whatever it is, do not forget about this, it is very common complains about an IVR not playing the proper recording and the cause is that the file has not been synched yet.
+You can opt for a five-minute synchronization policy or a midnight policy.
+Whatever it is, do not forget about this, it is a very common complaint about an IVR not playing the proper recording and the cause is that the file has not been synched yet.

 • Rebooting the database server: whatever reason makes you reboot a database node, never reboot them all at the same time.
-Reboot one, wait it recovers, then reboot the next and so on.
+Reboot one, wait for it to recover, then reboot the next and so on.

 • Your router needs to have off any kind of ARP caching parameter.
-Some routers do cache to speed things, but in this case, this could do a really big harm as the floating IP technique relies on updating the ARP tables.
+Some routers do cache to speed things up, but in this case, this could do a really big harm as the floating IP technique relies on updating the ARP tables.

 Information Flow

 A cluster's information flow is a little different than a stand-alone FusionPBX server.
-In a stand-alone deployment, all flows are almost local, then only flow that is external are the ones related to the endpoints or bridging a call to the PSTN.
+In a stand-alone deployment, all flows are almost local.
+The only external flow is the one related to the endpoints or bridging a call to the PSTN.
 A cluster has some extra flows that cross among the servers.

 In the very case of a high availability cluster, information flows are almost the same as a stand-alone deployment.
-The big difference is the database which it is external.
-Although you may think why not to let the database in the PBX, beside the future performance issues, when the active node goes down, the database will be as well.
-Depending on the kind of the crash, the database could not recover easily.
+The big difference is the external database.
+Although you may think why not let the database in the PBX, besides the future performance issues, when the active node goes down, the database will be as well.
+Depending on the kind of crash, the database could not recover easily.

 Fault Tolerance in a High Availability FusionPBX Cluster